graviraja/100-Days-of-NLP/README.md

 - Create word vectors that capture meaning in vector space
 - Takes advantage of global count statistics instead of only local information

+### Day 4: ELMo

+ELMo is a deep contextualized word representation that models:

+- complex characteristics of word use (e.g., syntax and semantics)
+- how these uses vary across linguistic contexts (i.e., to model polysemy).

+These word vectors are learned functions of the internal states of a deep bidirectional language model (biLM), which is pre-trained on a large text corpus.

 Checkout the code in `embeddings` folder